RedBlueVideo/hvml-spec/README.md

 HVML – Hypervideo Markup Language
 ====
+(Formerly known as “OVML” for Open Video Markup Language)

 HVML is an RDFa-compatible, XML-based markup language for codifying information pertaining to audio-visual media such as films, television, home movies, or any other moving image, digital or analog.